DOCTRINE ARCHIVE INDEX

 Because of the recent signing of a peace accord between Israel and the PLO, I thought it would be worthwhile to the readers of A.S.K. if I gave you a Special Report on some factors about Islam, the development of the Islamic religion, and what the prospects of this peace accord might hold for the world.
 We who hold to the teachings of the Gospel of Christ Jesus should be aware of some of the historical, psychological, philosophical and prophetical factors of Islam that may impinge upon our understanding of prophetical events in the Middle East and the world in the next few years ahead of us.
 In this report I quote noted authorities (both past and present) on many of these subjects and I have taken liberty to give comments of my own often within the texts of what others have stated.
 My comments will always be separated from the scholars by brackets.
 Some of these historical indications may help us in understanding the coming alliance between Israel and the Muslim peoples of the Middle East.
 An interesting historical scene is about to emerge.
 We of the Western World should be aware of its consequences.

-The Symbolism of Biblical Holydays - May 1, 1995
+- The Symbolism of Biblical Holy Days - May 1995

 The festival periods given to ancient Israel at Mount Sinai and at other crucial times in their history are some of the most informative symbols in providing a prophetic scenario for Israel and the world in the years just ahead of us.
 With the majority of these festivals and holy times, God mirrors and elaborates the plain and simple teachings of the prophets and the apostles regarding future events.

-I wish to discuss a very important subject to all people who love the Bible and Christianity.
-It is with us all the time as we ask about this subject and it is about time we begin to understand it.
-I am talking about the ekklesia, origin of the ekklesia.
-I am talking about the ekklesia as a place of assembly, not the ekklesia which represents Christ’s body, which is one phase of the ekklesia as you all know.
-Nor am I talking about a church building.
+The emergence of the ekklesia in the the world is an important subject for all people who love the Bible and Christianity.
+I am talking about the origin of the ekklesia as a place of assembly, not the ekklesia which represents Christ's body, which is one phase of the ekklesia as you all know.
+I am not talking about a "church" building.
+I am talking about the ekklesia as a place of assembly.

 Pentecost is one of the most important festivals of the biblical year.
 Other than Passover, which shows the death and resurrection of our Lord Jesus Christ, Pentecost happens to be an important biblical festival, simply because it is the birthday of the ekklesia, or shall we say, the time when God’s Holy Spirit came into the lives of the first disciples.
 To have God’s Holy Spirit means that you become a Christian, for without the Spirit of God no one can be a Christian.
 But on that Pentecost day some 1,900 years ago Christianity had its beginning.